Healthy Homes Assessment Pauatahanui

 What We Do

-As building inspectors we are experts in all elements associated with professional home inspects.
-We are there to make sure that you make the best decision when buying your next home.
+As building inspectors, we take on all issues that come with expert home Inspections.
+We’re there to ensure that you make the correct decision when buying your next home.

-We specialise in a variety of services to ensure you are completely updated on the condition of any property that you might be contemplating buying or selling and also other services.
+We offer a wide range of solutions to make sure that you are completely informed about the condition of any property that you might be thinking of buying or selling along with other solutions.

-We do not just work with you but we also collaborate with a number of major clients, including the local authorities, banks, and insurance firms.
-They seem to like the peace of mind provided, due to the details in our building inspection reports.
+Not only do we work with you but we also work with some important clients such as local councils, banks, and insurance companies.
+They seem to are pleased with their reassurance provided, due to the details in our building inspection reports.

-With our systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into the Report, you can actually see any issues that may be discovered.
-With our comprehensive report, it’s no wonder we receive so many clients who recommend our service to family members and friends.
+With our systematic method of conducting your house inspection as well as the latest technology in software which includes digital photos in the Report, you are able to actually see any issues that may be found.
+With our comprehensive reporting it’s easy to understand why we get so many clients recommending our service to family members and acquaintances.

 Get in Touch - Get Peace of Mind